0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 Yes, this can be done by setting the `feeRecipient` and `buyTokenPercentageFee` parameters in a [Swap API request](../0x-swap-api/api-references/get-swap-v1-quote.md#request).
 Set a `buyTokenPercentageFee` on your DEX trades which represents the percentage (between 0 - 1.0) of the `buyAmount` (tokens being received) that should be attributed to `feeRecipient` (your wallet) as an affiliate fee.
 <br/>

 When the transaction has gone through, the fee amount will be sent to the `feeRecipient` address you've set.
-The fee is receive in the `buyToken` (the token that the user will receive).
+The fee is received in the `buyToken` (the token that the user will receive).
 If you would like to receive a specific type of token (e.g. USDC), you will need to convert those on your own.
 <br/>

 Details about these parameters can be found in [GET /swap/v1/quote](/0x-swap-api/api-references/get-swap-v1-quote.md).